 Over the course of a harsh Irish winter, the women battle misogyny and secrecy in a bid to uncover the truth about Kate’s life.
 But will they ever make peace with the devastating impact that truth will have on them all?

 Antoinette studied English and History at NUI Maynooth, followed by a Higher Diploma in Communications.
 She runs her own business writing consultancy called GoWrite.
 Prior to establishing GoWrite, she worked as a public relations practitioner and copywriter in the public sector, and as a print and broadcast journalist.
 In her 'day job' she contributes to online news sites and writes newspaper features and business content for the private and public sectors.
-She is also an experienced ghostwriter of autobiographies.
+She is also an experienced ghostwriter.